Benjamin-Loison/Among-us-decentralized/README.md

 knowing approximatively what number of pixels per second a user can walk is necessary for anti-cheat also (and making users walk at the same speed) https://among-us.fandom.com/wiki/Player_speed - not very useful

+make some tests (by a human for tasks for instance but precise a procedure)